wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 The post **“Hello World!”** and the page **“Contact Me”** are displayed in the site.

 **Congratulations**, you are now introduced to Jekyll.
-There are more to learn about the framework, but you can explorer the docs or watch videos and learn everything you need to know about Jekyll in no more than 2h:30m.
+There are more to learn about the framework, but you can explorer the documentation and watch videos to learn everything you need to know about Jekyll in no more than 2h:30m.
+Jekyl is very easy to learn.

 ### Final words